shahan27/Co-Op/README.md

 editor is because the editor has multiple languages that can be implimented.
 Also, the fact that the Editor has the selection tab that makes it easy to add and remove lines compared to the VM.

-# This project adds prefixes to certain amount text file lines that the user can input.
+# This project adds prefixes to certain amount text files.
+This depends on the lines that each file have, that the user can input.